Terminator 2: Judgment Day: Plot

 In 2029, Earth has been ravaged by the war between the malevolent artificial intelligence Skynet and the human resistance.
 Skynet sends the T-1000—an advanced, shape-shifting prototype Terminator made of virtually indestructible liquid metal—back in time to kill resistance leader John Connor when he is a child.
-To protect John, the resistance sends back a reprogrammed T-800 Terminator, a less advanced metal endoskeleton covered in living tissue.
+To protect John, the resistance sends back a reprogrammed T-800 Terminator, a less advanced model with a metal endoskeleton covered in living tissue.

-In 1995 Los Angeles, John's mother Sarah is incarcerated in Pescadero State Hospital for her violent efforts to prevent "Judgment Day"—the prophesied events of August 29, 1997, when Skynet will gain sentience and, in response to its creators' attempts to deactivate it, incite a nuclear holocaust.
-John, living with foster parents, also considers Sarah delusional and resents her efforts to prepare him for his future role.
+In 1995 Los Angeles, John's mother Sarah is incarcerated in Pescadero State Hospital for her violent efforts to prevent "Judgment Day"—the prophesied events of August 29, 1997, when Skynet will become self-aware and, in response to its creators' attempt to deactivate it, incite a nuclear holocaust.
+John, living with foster parents, considers Sarah delusional and resents her efforts to prepare him for his future role.
 The T-1000 locates John in a shopping mall, but the T-800 intervenes, coming to John's aid and enabling his escape.
 John calls to warn his foster parents, but the T-800 deduces that the T-1000 has already killed them.
 Realizing the T-800 is programmed to obey him, John forbids it to kill people and orders it to help him rescue Sarah from the T-1000.

-The T-800 and John intercept Sarah as she attempts to escape.
-Initially horrified that the T-800 resembles the Terminator sent to kill her in 1984 (Note: As depicted in The Terminator (1984)), she joins them and escapes the pursuing T-1000.
+The T-800 and John intercept Sarah as she attempts to escape the hospital.
+Initially horrified that the T-800 resembles the Terminator sent to kill her in 1984, (Note: As depicted in The Terminator (1984)) she joins them and escapes the pursuing T-1000.
 Sarah uses the T-800's knowledge of the future to learn that a revolutionary microprocessor, being developed by Cyberdyne engineer Miles Dyson, will be crucial to Skynet's creation.
 Over the course of their journey, Sarah sees the T-800 serving as a friend and father figure to John, who teaches it catchphrases and hand signs while encouraging it to become more human-like.